Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Step 3 - Confirm the sweep

 You will be prompted to confirm the sweep.
-The entire balance of the private key will be sent to your latest bitcoin address minus the miner fee.
+The entire balance of the private key will be sent to your latest Bitcoin address minus the miner fee.

 **Note: Samourai will not save the private key on the device.
 You should discard the used private key after sweeping as it is no longer advisable to use again.**

-# Sending bitcoin
+# Sending Bitcoin

 ## Sending a transaction